 Finding common ground with others starts with using common sense and logic.
-All religions agree, we are all going to hell in someone else’s religion.
-This is an obvious conclusion.
-Here is the answer to the common ground for dialogue.
+All religions agree.
+We are all going to hell in someone else’s religion.
+And this is the common ground for dialogue.

 Everyone believes they have common sense.
-It doesn’t matter if you have deeply held religious beliefs or none.
+It doesn’t matter if you have sincerely held religious beliefs or none.
 Funny thing.
-Common sense and logical reasoning have a grounding in the points of Atheism and Agnosticism.
+Common sense and logical reasoning have a grounding in Atheism (1) and Agnosticism (2).

 However, most people with deeply held religious beliefs don’t think they can relate.
 They don’t realize we are all going to hell in someone else’s religion.
 This point is the starting point for common ground.
 It opens the doorway to meaningful dialogue.